ShuJiaLab/ACsN/README.md

  - Double-click the ACsN.mlappinstall file in the ACsN_matlab_app folder.
  - In MATLAB, go to App>My App and double-click on ACsN.
+ - To test the program you can use images provided in the Test Images folder.

 ### MATLAB Command Line ###
 To run ACsN from MATLAB command line: